-But why has this date been chosen?
-It’s the day, we are told, that the earlier Declaration of Independence was signed, in 1835 in the Far North, between the tribes of Ngā Puhi and a British Resident Agent, James Busby.
-The date has no direct reference to the New Zealand Wars.
+Why this date chosen?
+It’s the day, we are told, that the Declaration of Independence was signed, in 1835 in the Far North, between the tribes of Ngā Puhi and a British Resident Agent, James Busby.

 Pākehā historians like James Belich have long argued that the wars were ‘wars of sovereignty’.
-This date, 28 October, clearly buys into that argument, by foregrounding the issue of Māori sovereignty, rather than choosing an actual wars date.
+This date, 28 October, references that argument by foregrounding the issue of Māori sovereignty, rather than choosing an actual wars date.

 Māori historians, by contrast, have argued that, for Māori, te tino rangatirantanga lay in the land, and was indistinguishable from the land, and the continuing possession of it.
 Tribes fought, and died, to protect this.